kristinemlarson/gnssrefl/README.md

 (lowercase only) in your working directory.
 If it doesn't find a file in either of these places, it will try to pick up the RINEX data from various archives (unavco, sopac, sonel, and cddis) and translate it for you into the correct SNR format (note: this feature might make use of the Fortran translators).
 There are stored defaults for analyzing the spectral characteristics of the SNR data.
 If you want to override those, use *quickLook -h*

+Here are some examples:

-*quickLook p041 2020 150*  (this uses defaults)
+*quickLook p041 2020 150*  (uses defaults)

-*quickLook gls1 2011 271*  (this uses defaults)
+*quickLook gls1 2011 271*  (uses defaults)

+The defaults are inappropriate for many sites.
+For example, smm3 is about 15 meters tall.
+If you use the defaults you won't see anything useful.
+Here I am overriding the defaults to require that the analysis code only look at reflector heights between 8 and 20 meters.
+(I am also telling it to use snr format 99).

-*quickLook smm3 2018 271 -snr 99 -h1 8 -h2 20*  (smm3 is about 15 meters tall, and I am specifying a file with snr = 99 ending)
+*quickLook smm3 2018 271 -snr 99 -h1 8 -h2 20*

-Many archives make it difficult for you to access modern GNSS signals.
-This is really unfortunate, as the L2C and L5 GPS signals are great, as are the signals from Galileo, Glonass, and Beidou.

-Many archives also make it difficult for you to use high-rate data.
-Especially for sea level studies, I recommend going higher than typical geodetic sampling rates.

 # gnssir